opiy-org/asterisk-ari-php/README.md

 ## Running the tests

-Please run the following:
+### Unit tests

 `composer test`

-Don't worry about the mocked exception messages, which are logged as error messages :)
+Don't worry about the error messages, they are connected to false positive tests.

 ### Coding style tests

-Please run this for code sniffing
+For code sniffing

 `composer lint `

-Please run this for static code analysis
+For static code analysis

 `composer sca`